HerpDerpinstine/bHapticsLib/README.md

 - Removed Needless Object Creations and Conversions between ``JSON <--> Object``

 ---

 ### LICENSING & CREDITS:

 bHapticsLib is licensed under the MIT License.
 See [LICENSE](https://github.com/HerpDerpinstine/bHapticsLib/blob/master/LICENSE.md) for the full License.

 Third-party Libraries used as Source Code and/or bundled in Binary Form:
 - [SimpleJSON](https://github.com/Bunny83/SimpleJSON) is licensed under the MIT License.
 See [LICENSE](https://github.com/Bunny83/SimpleJSON/blob/master/LICENSE) for the full License.
 - [websocket-sharp](https://github.com/sta/websocket-sharp) is licensed under the MIT License.
 See [LICENSE](https://github.com/sta/websocket-sharp/blob/master/LICENSE.txt) for the full License.

-- [bHaptics Haptic Library](https://github.com/bhaptics/haptic-library) is licensed under All rights reserved Copyright (c) 2016-2022 bHaptics Inc.
-See [Terms and Conditions](https://www.bhaptics.com/legals/terms-and-conditions) and [SDK License Agreement](https://bhaptics.gitbook.io/license-sdk/) for the full License.
-**We have Express Permission from bHaptics.**
+Credit to [bHaptics](https://www.bhaptics.com) for making the Gear and the original C# and C++ Libraries.